ess-dmsc-dram/documents/investigations/MultiDimensionalInvestigation/md_data_structures/md_histogram.md

 of the information stored in the *MDHistoWorkspace*.
 This data is stored in a dynamically allocated linear array.
 The linear array can be easily mapped into multiple dimensions, ie multi-dimensional indexing is easily possible.
+In addition a vertex array is stored.
+This is the collection of coordinates of vertices which make the 0th box.
+This is important when calculating slices through the MDWorkspace of if a box is partially, fully or not contained inside a volume.

 ## Creation